What do I need to bring on a Mountaintrails guided hike?

 Waterproof pants, to cover the legs when it rains, are also a useful addition.
 We recognise that not everyone will have or would wish to invest in these, and so we carry a few spare which are available to loan.

 Cotton clothing in general, and denim in particular, are poorly suited to wearing in the mountains.
 Dense cotton clothing gets heavy and cold when wet, and has very poor heat retention properties.
 For this reason we ask you not to wear denim jeans on our hikes.
-Instead choose comfortable athletic pants, stretch leggings or yoga are ideal, as are the polyester/nylon hiking pants found in many outdoor stores.
+Instead choose comfortable athletic pants, stretch leggings are ideal, as are the polycotton hiking pants found in many outdoor stores.

-It is essential to stay hydrated when hiking.
+It is essential to stay hydrated when hiking

 Our bodies need plenty of water to function properly when exercising, the amount of water an individual may need in a day will vary.